adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_setting_up_the_data.md

-# Neural Networks: Setting up the Data and the Loss
+# Neural Networks: Setting up the Data

 A Neural Network performs a sequence of linear mappings with interwoven non-linearities.